-The Shapeoko uses a trim router by default for cost/convenience reasons, but all higher-end CNCs use a spindle instead.
+The Shapeoko uses a trim router by default for cost/convenience reasons, but most higher-end CNCs use a spindle instead.
 Some of the main benefits are:

 a spindle can run at lower RPMs than a router (some models can run at much higher max RPMs too), and usually has higher torque.
 Since a spindle needs a dedicated controller to run anyway, the automatic RPM control described above is a given.

 the runout is smaller.